 Arkansas law reserves the authority to bring a lawsuit and the right to recover against a firearm or ammunition manufacturer, trade association, or dealer exclusively to the state.
 A city, town or county may not seek relief for loss resulting from the lawful design, manufacture, marketing, or sale of firearms or ammunition to the public.1

-A similar statute prohibits a person or entity from bringing an action other than produce liability action against a firearms, nonpowder gun or ammunition manufacturer, importer, or dealer for loss arising from injury, damage, or death caused by a firearm, nonpowder gun, or ammunition.
+A similar statute prohibits a person or entity from bringing an action other than product liability action against a firearms, nonpowder gun or ammunition manufacturer, importer, or dealer for loss arising from injury, damage, or death caused by a firearm, nonpowder gun, or ammunition.
 A court must dismiss any action prohibited by this statute and award reasonable attorney’s fees and costs to the defendants.2

 There are exemptions for actions claiming: